bruno222/reactnative-twilio-taskrouter.js/README.md

 worker.addListener('ready', (a: any) => console.log('taskrouter.on.ready', a));
 ```

-That is all.
+## Keep things up to date

 Once every quarter more or less, remember to pull the latest original code of taskrouter and put here to avoid having a super old taskrouter SDK running in your ReactNative project.